 - OR be able to demonstrate equivalent skills that are sufficient to meet the demands of the module of study in question and be approved as such by the Head of School or his/her nominee.

 Entry is open to EU and non EU applicants who:

 - satisfy the above or hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC)

 We have been very fortunate in obtaining substantial bursaries from Napp Pharmaceuticals Limited.
-Therefore, if you would like to enrol on the course please contact firstname.lastname@example.org or to find out more information about Napp sponsored bursaries, please contact email@example.com.
+To find out more information about Napp sponsored bursaries, please email firstname.lastname@example.org.